Influenza Vaccine

 Runny nose, nasal congestion, headaches, throat ache, coughing, and nasal bleeding

-- If your child appears apathetic.
+- If your child is apathetic.

 - If fever lasts beyond 24-48 hours.